meltano/meltano/docs/src/docs/README.md

 # Introduction

-Meltano is an open source convention-over-configuration product for the whole data life cycle, all the way from loading data to analyzing it.
-It also leverages open source software and software development best practices including:
+Meltano is an open source convention over configuration product for the whole data life cycle, all the way from loading data to analyzing it.
+It also leverages open source and software development best practices including:

 - Version control
 - Consistent primitives and naming schema
-- Clear and powerful line interface
+- Clear and powerful command line interface
-- Consistent locations for storing data
 - Continuous integration and deployment
-- Review apps (through GitLab)
 - Making it easy to get started with up to date documentation

 [![Meltano Diagram](/meltano-diagram.png)](/meltano-diagram.png)